Teaching

 Brownfield Reclamation: Soil, Water, Plants

-Co-taught summer 2002 with Dr. Rick Stehouwer and funded by EPA Region 3.
+Co-taught summer 2002 with Rick Stehouwer and funded by EPA Region 3.
 This 4-day professional training course included lectures and hands-on trainee implementation of my design for a one acre brownfield reclamation at the Rohm & Haas Co. chemical plant in Bristol, PA.
-Over time, the initial meadow-old field mosaic has been permitted to succeed into a well-stratified woodlot of eastern PA native trees, understory and ground flora.
+Over time, the initial meadow-old field-woody node mosaic has been permitted to succeed into a well-stratified woodlot of eastern PA native trees, understory and ground flora.

 Our course served as a template for later brownfield training courses offered through the EPA.